Profile photo of Dr. Edward W. Romero

 Professional Vita

-I have over 15 years of experience in academia and six (6) years as a self-employed business owner in the financial services industry.
-My academic roles vary, but primarily are in administration, diversity, minority student recruiting, retention, student development, academic advising, and extra-curricular advising, most, if not all, related to Agriculture.
-Every position I have held in academia has been a new position that has utilized my strategic, innovative, and creative approach to implementing and establishing new initiatives.
-I enjoy working with senior management and also helping faculty and staff but I am especially passionate about assisting first-generation students new to post-secondary education.
+Dr. Edward Romero has over 20 years of experience in academia and six (6) years as a self-employed business owner in the financial services industry.
+Dr. Romero's academic roles vary, but primarily are in administration, human resources, diversity, minority student recruiting, retention, student development, academic advising, and extra-curricular advising.
+Many positions he has held in academia have been new positions that utilized his strategic, innovative, and creative approach to implementing and establishing new initiatives.
+Dr. Romero enjoys working with senior management and also helping faculty and staff but is especially passionate about assisting first-generation students new to post-secondary education.

 Teaching & Evaluation